Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Generalized importance weighting (GIW)

 To split $\cD_\val$ and estimate $\alpha$, we employ the \emph{one-class support vector machine}~(O-SVM) \citep{scholkopf1999support}.
 Firstly, we pretrain a deep network for classification on the training data $\cD_\tr$ a little bit and obtain a \emph{feature extractor} from the pretrained deep network.
 Secondly, we apply the feature extractor on the instances in $\cD_\tr$ and train an O-SVM based on the latent representation of these instances, giving us a score function $g(\bz)$ that could predict whether $\ptr(\bx)>0$ or not, where $\bz$ is the latent representation of $\bx$.
 Thirdly, we apply the feature extractor on the instances in $\cD_\val$ and then employ $g(\bz)$ to obtain the IT validation data $\cD_{\val1}=\{(\bx_i^{\val1},y_i^{\val1})\}_{i=1}^{n_{\val1}}$ and the OOT validation data $\cD_{\val2}=\{(\bx_i^{\val2},y_i^{\val2})\}_{i=1}^{n_{\val2}}$.
 Finally, $\alpha$ can be naturally estimated as $\alphahat=n_{\val1}/n_{\val}$.

 We have two comments on the split of $\cD_\val$.
 The O-SVM $g(\bz)$ predicts whether $\ptr(\bx)>0$ or not rather than whether $\ptr(\bx,y)>0$ or not.
-This is because the $\bx$-support change is often sufficiently informative in practice: when the $\bx$-support changes, O-SVM can detect it; the $(\bx,y)$-support change without any $\bx$-support change rarely happens, and when it happens, it is very difficult to train an O-SVM based on the loss value instead of the latent representation to detect the change.
+This is because the $\bx$-support change is often sufficiently informative in practice: when the $\bx$-support changes, O-SVM can detect it; when the $(\bx,y)$-support changes without changing the $\bx$-support, it will be very difficult to train an O-SVM based on the loss-value representation of $(\bx,y)$ to detect it, but such changes are very rare.
 The other comment is about the choice of the O-SVM.
 While there are more advanced one-class classification methods \citep{hido2011statistical,zaheer2020old,hu2020hrn,goldwasser2020beyond} (see \citet{perera2021one} for a survey), the O-SVM is already good enough for the purpose (see Appendix~\ref{sec:osvm-score}).

 Subsequently, $\cD_{\val1}$ can be viewed as being drawn from $p(\bx,y\mid s=1)$, and $\cD_{\val2}$ can be viewed as being drawn from $p(\bx,y\mid s=0)$.
 Based on $\cD_\tr$ and $\cD_{\val1}$, we can obtain either $\what(\bx,y)$ or $\what_i$ for each $(\bx_i^\tr,y_i^\tr)$ by IW.
 IW has no problem here since the split of $\cD_\val$ can reduce case (iii) to case (i) and case (iv) to case (ii).
 In the implementation, we employ DIW \citep{fang2020rethinking} because it is friendly to deep learning and it is a state-of-the-art IW method.
 Finally, the empirical objective of GIW can be expressed as